 - Food Costs

-Golden pups need to have a natural, limited ingredient diet since they are more prone to food allergies.
-Stay away from food that contains grains, gluten or wheat.
+Golden pups need to have a natural, limited ingredient diet since they are more prone to food allergies so stay away from food that contains grains, gluten or wheat.
 A high-quality 12-lb bag of dog food will cost around $36 and will last for two months.

 - Hygiene and Grooming Costs